Terminal Phase of LifeTop

 4) Absence of response to stimuli in all extremities and above clavicles.

-5) Absence of respiratory effort—apnea testing: In setting of normal arterial blood gas values, the patient is preoxygenated with 100% oxygen.
+5) Absence of respiratory effort—apnea testing: In the setting of normal arterial blood gas values, the patient is preoxygenated with 100% oxygen.
 The ventilator is disconnected, but oxygen is delivered to the patient (through an endotracheal tube or tracheostomy).
 The patient is monitored continuously for respirations.
 Arterial blood gas measurement is repeated at 10 to 15 minutes, and the patient is reconnected to the ventilator.
 Apnea is confirmed if partial pressure of carbon dioxide in arterial blood (PaCO2) is >60 mm Hg, has risen >20 mm Hg above baseline, and pH is ≤7.28.
 Testing is aborted if the patient becomes hemodynamically unstable.

 6) Two physicians who are fully licensed for independent practice must confirm that the above criteria are met.
 These physicians must not have a relationship with the potential organ recipients.
 They may perform the examination simultaneously or separately, although the apnea test is usually only done once with both physicians present.